Applying for probate

-If the person left a will, you’ll get a ‘grant of probate’.
+Firstly if the person left a will, you’ll get a ‘grant of probate’.

-If the person did not leave a will, you’ll get ‘letters of administration’.
+Secondly, if the person did not leave a will, you’ll get ‘letters of administration’.

-You apply for both in the same way.
+Thirdly you apply for both in the same way.

 The process is different in Scotland and Northern Ireland